Steaton/authentication-api/README.md

 - Input validation is done simply, only using JSR-303 annotations
 - No passwords or secrets should be hard-coded
 - A separarate keystore is used to hold the key for generating the JWT signature
+- Added swagger2 with information about the possible error codes

 ToDo: